mcanlas/improv-living-guide/favorite-shows.md

 # Favorite Shows

 Here are some my favorite shows in the city.
-Spoiler alert, they're all Magnet!
+Spoiler alert, they're all at the Magnet Theater!

 ## Musical Megawatt